Republic of Austria vs Kingdom of Denmark

 Which country has an easier skilled-migration route, Republic of Austria or Kingdom of Denmark?+

-Republic of Austria’s Red-White-Red Card (Rot-Weiß-Rot-Karte) is the dominant skilled route; Kingdom of Denmark’s Pay Limit Scheme (Beloebsordningen) is the dominant skilled route.
+Republic of Austria’s Red-White-Red Card (Rot-Weiß-Rot-Karte) requires a salary of at least No fixed published floor; Kingdom of Denmark’s Pay Limit Scheme (Beloebsordningen) requires DKK 552,000/year.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does Republic of Austria or Kingdom of Denmark have more visa routes without an employer sponsor?+